invoker929/react-color/README.md

 # react-color

-React color project from the Dave gray'react course.
+React color project from the Dave gray's react course.